gregorwolf/SAP-NPM-API-collection/apis/dwc-cli/README.md

 manage and orchestrate spaces

 Options:
-  -H, --host <host> specifies the url host where the tenant is hosted -h, --help        display help for command
+  -H, --host <host> specifies the url where the tenant is hosted -h, --help        display help for command

 Commands: